The Cosmopolitan Attitude of Ahimsa

 Indeed, these two very different worlds reveal that it is not easy to determine who can be called cosmopolitan.
 The position outside the community alone has never made anyone a cosmopolitan.
 Whether it is through privilege or voluntary or involuntary exclusion.
 Whoever does not identify with the community into which s/he was born because s/he has opportunities everywhere, can adhere to an abstract humanism that does not oblige to anything.
 On the other hand, those who feel excluded and at home nowhere can look down on the double standards of the privileged, without showing any solidarity with others.

 Likewise, living abroad alone has not made anyone a cosmopolitan.
 Even people, who leave their home country and spend their entire life in another country, do not necessarily become cosmopolitans.
 On the contrary, they may even become more ’nationalistic‘ than the people in their country of origin.
 Withdrawing from their new environment, they try to transplant the lifestyle of their home country into their new home.
-They consider only those contacts as full-fledged that confirm their worldview and their values.
-Thereby they can go on living as if they had never left their country.
+They consider only those contacts as valid that confirm their worldview.
+Thereby they can live as if they had never left their country.

 Field of unresolved contradictions